 PLEASE NOTE: If you signed up through i-Assistant for a decal, you will still need to visit the department to sign the form and receive your decal.

-Here are some links to local agencies that are located in Franklin County.
-If you have an emergency, dial 911!
+Here are some links to local agencies in Franklin County.
+If you have an emergency, call 911!

 Franklin County Sheriff’s Office (Law Enforcement Agency)